ouspg/CompSec/README.md

 At least following operating systems will be used:

 * Kali Linux - for shellcoding, fuzzing and web security lab
+  * User: compsec
+  * Password: course
-* Ubuntu 16.04 - for fuzzing, botnets and malware analysis
+* Ubuntu 16.04 - for botnets and malware analysis
+  * User: compsec
+  * Password: course
 * Lubuntu 16.04- side-channel attacks with ChipWhisperer

-TODO at location
+Path to virtual machines:

+Yleiset -> Mikroluokat -> CompSec

 ## Contribution